pnp/blog/content/post/how-to-get-started-with-http-requests-in-power-automate.md

 ### What is HTTP?

-Let\'s first get us all an the same page.
+Let's first get us all an the same page.
 HTTP is the acronym for **Hypertext Transfer Protocol**.
 Its purpose is to structure requests and responses over the internet (yeah, you heard of that one :smiling_face_with_halo: